mattrussi/gitlab-com-runbooks/docs/kube/k8s-pvc-resize.md

 ### Step 3: Merge your Merge Request

-After the pipeline ran, you can check if the PVC has been resize.
-A few minutes later the file system is resize online by Kubernetes.
+After the pipeline ran, you can check if the PVC has been resized.
+A few minutes later the file system is resized online by Kubernetes.

 ```
 $ kubectl -n thanos get pvc -l app.kubernetes.io/component=compactor -o wide